allanpugsley/openshift-docs-build-tools/README.md

 # openshift-build-tools

-Dockerfiles to validate and build openshift-docs AsciiDoc.
+Dockerfiles to validate and build openshift-docs AsciiDoc files.